angelcache/admin-dashboard/README.md

 # 🌟 Developer Dashboard

-This is a mockup for my portfolio's backend, built as part of **The Odin Project**.
+This is a mockup for a portfolio backend, built as part of **The Odin Project**.
 I customized and designed it specifically to fit my portfolio’s aesthetic.
 The focus of this project was to practice using grid and flex together to create a solid layout.